A-safarji/MTA-EDA/README.md

 #### Tools:
-* Python3, Pandas, Numpy, Jupiter, Seaborn, Sqlite3 and Matplotlib.
+* To carry out the project and explore the data, Jupyter,Sqllite3 and Python3.
+In addition, Python3 libraries which are:
+Matplotlib, and Seaborn for data visualization.
+Numpy, and Panda for data read and write operations.

 #### MVP Goal:

-* What would a [minimum viable product (MVP)](./mvp.md) look like for this project?
-* What would a minimum viable product (MVP) look like for this project?
-A MVP for this project would be a list of ten subway stations with the best (....)
+* A MVP would be an identification of the subway stations that have the most traffics and crowds, correlated with those whose commute everyday and decressing crowds month by month.
+For these I will also include the best top 3 stations and trains that can support reducing crowds.